-Patricia Barrow has had a keen interest in gardening since childhood and was delighted when she and her daughters Juliet and Marielouise were bequeathed the estate and garden at Listoke in 1979.
-The Barrows moved into Listoke during 1980 and started on the restoration of the walled garden.
+Patricia Barrow has had a keen interest in gardening since childhood.
+She moved into Listoke with her husband Patrick during 1980 and started on the restoration of the walled garden.
+This has been a life long project for her, and although ill health now prevents her doing as much as she would like to, her love for the garden is still very evident and she gets much pleasure from showing guests around.
 The garden is a typical Edwardian walled garden with grass tennis court, orchard, vegetable garden and mixed herbaceous borders.
 Wide gravel paths intersect the garden and the whole is surrounded by mature woodlands.

 Some of the plants worthy of note are a gaint Redwood (Wellingtonia) which was struck by lightening some years ago. ( 10' of the burned top was removed and the growing point has now been taken over by a lower branch), a large flowering Hoheria(flowers in August) and a Cornus (rainbow) brought back from Italy.
 A yound Wollemi Pine is a recent addition.
 This tree was thought to be extinct until one was discovered in Australia several years ago.
 A large specimen Black Walnut tree dominates the lawn and grass tennis court and several unusual trees can be found in the arbouretum.